 Does a Dermatologist Have to Remove a Mole?

 No, there are actually several healthcare providers that are qualified to perform mole removal procedures.
 Who you choose to have removed the mole may depend on factors like the type of mole, its shape, location on the body, and the reason for removal.
-The most common healthcare providers for mole removal include:
+The most common healthcare providers for mole removal surgery include:

 Dermatologists